 Keeping active strengthens supporting muscles to prevent injury, and it’s even thought to help heal back pain by increasing blood flow and nutrients to the soft tissue in the back.

-Inactivity can also lead to back pain, as one study found.
+Inactivity can also lead to back pain, as one NCBI-published study of sedentary university employees found.